Now issuing Independent Certificates of industry H&S compliance

 Accurate accident records should be kept in order to study them and learn how to avoid making the same mistakes in future.
 The fact that the most common causes of accidents recur repeatedly implies that lessons are not learned and that many demining professionals would gain from studying accident data.
 Some of the more obvious lessons that can be derived are apparent in the training section of this site.

-Unfortunately, you cannot search this database for common features.
-Email me at avs(at)nolandmines.com if you have a search you want made, or any other questions.
-If you want the details of a particular accident, tell me what you know and I will try to find it for you.
+Email me at avs(at)nolandmines.com if you have questions or an "accident search" that you want made.
+If you want the details of a particular accident, ask me and I will try to find it for you.

 Click here to open a sample Accident report.